 The ultimate judgment regarding care of a particular patient must be made by the healthcare provider and patient in light of all the circumstances presented by that patient.
 A bioprosthesis is recommended for MVR in patients of any age for whom anticoagulant therapy is contraindicated, cannot be managed appropriately, or is not desired.
 Patient preference is a reasonable consideration in the selection of mitral valve operation and valve prosthesis.
-A bioprosthesis is reasonable for patients who elect to receive this valve for lifestyle considerations after detailed discussions of the risks of anticoagulation versus the likelihood that a second MVR may be necessary.
-The ACC / AHA Guidelines contain the complete recommendations for bioprosthetic valve selection [Ref 1].
+A mechanical prosthesis is reasonable for MVR in patients under 50 years of age who do not have a contraindication to anticoagulation.
+For patients between 50 and 70 years of age, it is reasonable to individualize the choice of either a mechanical or bioprosthetic valve prosthesis on the basis of individual patient factors and preferences, after full discussion of the tradeoffs involved.
+A bioprosthesis is reasonable for patients who elect to receive this valve for lifestyle considerations after detailed discussions of the risks of anticoagulation versus the likelihood that a second MVR may be necessary [Ref 1 and 2].